USAA: Target market

+U.S. Department of State (DOS) - eligibility for USAA membership limited to Foreign Service Officers and certain Foreign Service Employees who are or were on permanent appointment.

+Merchant Marine Academy (USMMA) Staff and Faculty - eligibility for USAA membership limited to current staff and faculty holding a commission granted by the Marine Administration.

 Leadership

 Led by USAA Chairman of the Board Vice Admiral James M. Zortman (Ret.), USAA's board of directors named Wayne Peacock CEO-elect in January 2020 to succeed former CEO Stuart Parker.
-Peacock became CEO in February 2020 and is the first USAA CEO who is not veteran of the armed forces.
+Peacock became CEO in February 2020 and is the first USAA CEO who is not a veteran of the armed forces.
+USAA has announced that on April 2, 2025, Juan C. Andrade will step in as the new CEO.

-USAA former CEOs include retired Air Force brigadier general Robert F. McDermott.
+USAA former CEOs include retired Air Force brigadier general Robert F. McDermott, who took the position in 1969.
 The USAA office building in San Antonio was constructed under his tenure, and McDermott was behind USAA's shift from service-by-mail to service-by-phone.
-He was succeeded as CEO by retired Air Force General Robert T. Herres.
+He was succeeded as CEO in 1993 by retired Air Force General Robert T. Herres.
 It was under Herres that USAA expanded its services to enlisted members of the military and developed Internet based financial services.
-Following General Herres as CEO was Robert G. Davis, a former Army officer who came to USAA with experience in a variety of financial services companies.
+Following General Herres as CEO as of 2000 was Robert G. Davis, a former Army officer who came to USAA with experience in a variety of financial services companies.
 Davis is said to have changed the culture at USAA; during his time at USAA, membership, assets and net worth grew significantly.

 His tenure, however, was not without controversy.
 Davis oversaw USAA's first layoffs and by some reports had a confrontational style of leadership.
 Davis had indicated to USAA employees that he intended to continue to lead USAA until 2010, however, he retired in December 2007.
 The nature of his retirement seems to have been precipitous, as USAA CEO Josue Robles has stated that upon assuming the role of CEO, "I thought I was just going to be a temporary CEO and (the board) said, 'Guess what?
 The permanent CEO is you'."